-Access to Higher Education (HE) prepares adults without traditional qualifications such as A Levels for study at university.
+Access to Higher Education (HE) prepares adults (aged 19+) without traditional qualifications such as A Levels for study at university or other higher education programmes.
 This diploma is widely recognised by UK universities and Colleges.
 You will be given the opportunity to develop not only academic knowledge in your chosen subjects but also broader study skills to help you succeed at university.

-It is advised that you apply for this course between November 2020 and June 2021.
+It is advised that you apply for this course between November 2021 and June 2022.
 Interviews start in February and this course is popular.

 If you are applying as an International Student, please contact our International Centre via email or telephone 00 44 (0)1223 226317.